The official catalogue of Theological Puzzles has been published and can be found at: https://www.theo-puzzles.ac.uk

 A Puzzle is a theological question that heads toward concrete answers, deals with possible objections, is transparent about using a methodology appropriate to its success conditions, and in principle unsolvable without the help of, at least, some empirical data.

-The purpose of the forthcoming Puzzle Catalogue is to gather and publish a range of theological puzzles in order to advance the study of Science-Engaged Theology.
+The purpose of the Puzzle Catalogue is to gather and publish a range of theological puzzles in order to advance the study of Science-Engaged Theology.
 These puzzles will be useful discussion points for undergraduate and postgraduate teachers, as well as important research contributions in their own right.

 A good Theological Puzzle entry: